osiegmar/FastCSV/docs/src/content/docs/guides/upgrading.md

 In FastCSV 3.2.0, the default limits for the maximum number of fields per record and the maximum field size were made configurable via system properties `fastcsv.max.field.count` and `fastcsv.max.field.size`.
-In version 3.6.0 these properties were deprecated in favor of a more flexible configuration via the CsvReader and CallbackHandler builder methods.
+In version 3.6.0 these properties were deprecated in favor of a more flexible configuration via the builder methods of `CsvReader` and `CallbackHandler`.
 In version 4.0.0 those deprecated properties were removed.

 ```diff lang="java"